Magnificent bird-of-paradise

-The magnificent bird-of-paradise (Cicinnurus magnificus) is a species of bird-of-paradise.
+The magnificent bird-of-paradise (Diphyllodes magnificus) is a species of bird-of-paradise.
 The magnificent bird-of-paradise is evaluated as Least Concern on the IUCN Red List of Threatened Species.
-They are listed on Appendix II of CITES.
+They are listed in Appendix II of CITES.

 Etymology

 The generic name Cicinnurus means "curled tail" and its specific name magnificus means magnificent or splendid.
 The species was formerly listed in the genus Diphyllodes, which means "Double leaf-like", referring to its "leaf-like" tail.

 Taxonomy

-The Magnificent bird-of-paradise is included in the same genus as the King and Wilson's Birds-of-paradise, though it's more closely related to the latter.
+The magnificent bird-of-paradise is included in the same genus as the King and Wilson's Birds-of-paradise, though it is more closely related to the latter.
 The genus Cicinnurus forms a clade with the genera Paradisaea and Paradisornis, and the other closest genus is Astrapia, though it is not included in the clade.